alttch/eva3/doc/sfa/sfa_framework.rst

 Examples
 ========

-Examples of the SFA framework usage are provided in ":doc:`/tutorial/tut_ui`" part of the EVA :doc:`tutorial</tutorial/tutorial>`.
+Examples of the SFA framework usage are also provided in ":doc:`/tutorial/tut_ui`" part of the EVA :doc:`tutorial</tutorial/tutorial>`.

 .. _sfw_example_general: